 Numerous governmental permits or approvals are required for mining operations.
 We have significant permitting activities currently underway for new projects and for the extension or expansion of existing operations.
 In addition, many existing permits require periodic renewals.
-Examples of current significant permitting efforts include the Quebrada Blanca Phase 2 project and our steelmaking coal mine operations in the Elk Valley.
+Examples of current significant permitting efforts include the Quebrada Blanca Phase 2 project and our steelmaking coal mine operations in the Elk Valley, particularly the Fording River Extension Project.
 When we apply for these permits and approvals, we are often required to prepare and present data to various government authorities pertaining to the potential effects or impacts that any proposed project may have on the environment and on communities.
-The authorization, permitting and implementation requirements imposed by any of these authorities may be costly and time-consuming, and may delay commencement or continuation of mining operations.
+The authorization, permitting and implementation requirements imposed by any of these authorities may be costly and timeconsuming, and may delay commencement or continuation of mining operations.
 There can be no certainty that these approvals or permits will be granted in a timely manner, or at all.
 Regulations also provide that a mining permit or modification can be delayed, refused or revoked.
 In certain jurisdictions, some parties have extensive rights to appeal the issuance of permits or to otherwise intervene in the regulatory process.
 Permits may be stayed or withdrawn during the pendency of appeals.
+See "Risk Factors - Changes in environmental, health and safety laws may have a material adverse effect on our operations and projects" for a discussion of the changes to the Canadian federal environmental assessment and regulatory process.

 Past or ongoing violations of mining or environmental laws could provide a basis to revoke existing permits or to deny the issuance of additional permits.
-In addition, evolving reclamation or environmental concerns may threaten our ability to renew existing permits or obtain new permits in connection with future development, expansions and operations.
+In addition, evolving reclamation requirements or environmental concerns may threaten our ability to renew existing permits or obtain new permits in connection with future development, expansions and operations.